 Dr. Souweidane currently serves as the Vice Chairman of the Department of Neurological Surgery and the Director of Pediatric Neurological Surgery at the Weill Cornell Medical College and Memorial Sloan-Kettering Cancer Center.
 He is an associate professor in Neurological Surgery and Pediatrics.

-Dr. Souweidane sees patients at two offices:
+Dr. Souweidane sees patients at four offices:

 520 East 70th Street (east of York Avenue)